Congratulations to our Volunteer of the Month

 If you are the leader of group and would like to set up a special training, just call us at 751-7910 and we can set something up for you.
 Groups should be no smaller than 3 people and no larger than 10.

-Additionally, we hold two Level 2 Volunteer trainings each year.
+Additionally, we hold occasional Level 2 Volunteer trainings each year.
 Level 2 volunteers learn more about dog handling and training, intake procedures at our shelter, and other advanced topics.
 We encourage volunteers who enjoy their experience to further their skills by becoming a Level 2 volunteer.

 There are lots of ways in which you can help.
 In addition to socializing animals, we need volunteers for areas like planning fundraisers, becoming board members, picking up doggy banks, doing post-adoption phone calls, and more!
 Please fill out our “Special Volunteer Tasks” online form to let us know areas in which you might like to help.
-You can also check out our page at Volunteer Bemidji to see more of our needs.

 Fill out a Volunteer Application Form – Click Here